 A refreshing, cooling flavor of yellow flowers.
 Pleasantly metallic and mellow.

 Whole yellow open Chrysanthemum morifolium flowers.
 Organic whenever available.
 Gluten free.
 Caffeine free.

 Take a few flowers or more and place inside a teapot, tea mug, or French press.
 Brew using filtered, freshly boiled water.
 Steep, covered, for 10 to 15 minutes, then strain.
 Add honey or agave nectar if desired.
-You may brew the same flowers up to three times.
+The same flowers may be brewed up to three times.

 Full size 57 g (2 oz).